SolverStoppingJulia/Stopping.jl/README.md

 Consult the [HowTo tutorial](https://github.com/Goysa2/Stopping.jl/blob/master/test/examples/runhowto.jl) to learn more about the possibilities offered by Stopping.

 You can also access other examples of algorithms in the [test/examples](https://github.com/Goysa2/Stopping.jl/blob/master/test/examples/) folder, which for instance illustrate the strenght of Stopping with subproblems.
-Consult the [OptimSolver tutorial](https://github.com/Goysa2/Stopping.jl/blob/master/test/examples/run-optimsolver.jl)
+Consult the [OptimSolver tutorial](https://github.com/Goysa2/Stopping.jl/blob/master/test/examples/run-optimsolver.jl) for more on how to use Stopping with nested algorithms.

 ## How to install
 Install and test the Stopping package with the Julia package manager: